campanam/FAECES/README.md

         --yx [VALUE]         Use specified Y-X allele ratio to determine sex rather than statistical test.
     -Z [VALUE]               Use z-score cut-off to determine Y-X ratio.
     -h, --help               Show help

+The males file is a simple text list.
+See (